VandenBroeckAlex/Map-Game-Unity/docs/road_map/pop_and_economy.md

   - [X] pop should grow or shrink based on if they could buy good or not
   - [x] pop stockpile reset on first day of month

+### Todo: Iteration 02
+- [ ] refactor with getter and setter !
+- [ ]  pop and market supply, demand, cash ammount RoundToTwoDecimals when set
+- [x] All goods must be defined in a json on load at start

 ### Ideas for Future Iterations

-- refactor with getter and setter !
-- pop and market supply, demand, cash ammount RoundToTwoDecimals when set
-- All goods must be defined in a json on load at start
 - Support multiple markets, with at least one by country.
 - Allow markets to trade with each other:
   - Limited inter-market exchange capacity.